deanmalmgren/flo/README.md

 ##### workflow run --start-at=task_id

 Other times we do not want to run the entire workflow, but run everything after a specific component.
-Like GNU make, you can specify a particular task (either by its `alias` or its `creates`) on the command line like this:
+We can do that like this:

 ```bash
 workflow run --start-at=path/to/some/file.txt